“I am not neurotypical.”

 Labels and self-identifying

 Perception is interesting.
-I was contacted, twice, by someone who noted that I write about disabilities.
-My reaction was to recoil and think, “Has this person read my website?
-I don't write about disabilities.”
-It's possible that she didn't read my website (as a longtime blogger I can tell you that it's common to receive offers from people who haven't).
-However, it's also possible that some people could perceive it that way.
+Someone contact me twice via contact form on my website, both times referencing that I write about disabilities.
+Except, I don’t write about disabilities.
+At least, I don’t think I do.
+My reaction to those two emails was to recoil and think, “Has this person read my website?
+I don’t write about disabilities.”
+It’s possible that she didn’t read my website (it’s common for bloggers to receive pitches from people who haven’t read their blogs).
+However, it’s also possible that some people could perceive it that way.

 It's not how I define myself.
 I don't consider myself disabled because I have ADHD.
 I have a different brain.
 That said, if I had a brain scan that was compared to the scans of others, my brain activity would differ.
 Of this, I have no doubt.